Welcome to the Fairland Media Center

 The mission of Fairland Elementary School Media Center/Library is to inspire all children to be lifelong readers.
 We will encourage students to become lifelong learners of information literacy-the ability to find, locate, and access information.

-Media Center Policies & Reminders
+Media Center Policies & Reminders **Please return books on time **

 Book check out Policies